 So maybe you can just leave it blank for the moment and come back to it later when you’re more confident, and it doesn’t give you any more anxiety.

 I really hope this post was useful and gave you some ideas.
 At any rate, I just want to ensure you know we all share those fears and have to fight that anxiety.
 But if you’re prepared, I promise, it gets better.
 Hopefully, my ideas helped you to prepare a bit.

 Supplies For Bullet Journal Cover Page

-Finally, you probably will want to add some color.
+- Markers.
+You probably will want to add some color.
 I would offer to get some brush pens, like Tombow Dual Brush Pens or Sakura Koi Brush Pens.
 I also absolutely adore Zebra Mildliner Highlighters, they have two different tips, and their colors are so so pretty!
-For a bit, more budget options, definitely check out Crayola Super Tips Markers, they are great, and you can use them for lettering as well as coloring.
+For a bit more budget options, definitely check out Crayola Super Tips Markers, they are great, and you can use them for lettering as well as coloring.